rmf3mc/covid-comp24/README.md

 ## Credits

-This project builds upon the foundational work by Chih-Chung Hsu in [SBBT_COV19D_2023](https://github.com/jesse1029/SBBT_COV19D_2023).
-We express our gratitude for their contributions which significantly inspired and facilitated the development of this project.
+This project builds upon the work of Chih-Chung Hsu et al. in [SBBT_COV19D_2023](https://github.com/jesse1029/SBBT_COV19D_2023), winners of last year's competition.
+We express our gratitude for their contributions, which significantly inspired and facilitated the development of this project.